Siege of Limerick (1691): Siege

-By the time of the second siege, the military situation had turned against the Jacobites; their main force had been badly defeated at the Battle of Aughrim in July, with over 4,000 killed, including their commander, the Marquis de St Ruth, and thousands more either taken prisoner or deserted.
+By the time of the second siege, the military situation had turned against the Jacobites; their main force had been badly defeated at the Battle of Aughrim in July, with over 4,000 killed, including their commander, Charles Chalmot de Saint-Ruhe, and thousands more either taken prisoner or deserted.
 The town of Galway capitulated in July 1691; its Jacobite garrison was accorded 'all the honours of war,' which allowed them to retain their weapons and receive a free pass to Limerick.

 However, although its defences had been considerably strengthened since 1690, morale was now much lower after a series of defeats and retreats.
 By now, siege warfare was an exact art, the rules of which were so well understood wagering on their outcome and duration had become a popular craze; the then enormous sum of £200,000 was alleged to have been bet on the siege.
-The Williamite general Godert de Ginkell surrounded the city and bombarded it, tearing a breach in the walls of English town.
+The Williamite general Godert de Ginkel surrounded the city and bombarded it, tearing a breach in the walls of English town.
 A surprise Williamite attack drove the Irish defenders from the earthworks defending Thomond Bridge and sent its Irish defenders reeling back towards Limerick.
 The French defenders of the main gate of the city refused to open it for the fleeing Irish and about 800 of them were cut down or drowned in the river Shannon.